dokku/dokku-postgres/README.md

-postgres:backup-deauth <name>     Removes backup authentication for the postgres service postgres:backup-schedule <name> <schedule> <bucket> Schedules a backup of the postgres service postgres:backup-schedule-cat <name> Show the backup schedule for the service postgres:backup-set-encryption <name> <encryption_key> Sets up GPG encryption for future backups of the postgres service postgres:backup-unschedule <name> Unschedules the backup of the postgres service postgres:backup-unset-encryption <name> Removes backup encryption for future backups of the postgres service postgres:clone <name> <new-name>  Create container <new-name> then copy data from <name> into <new-name>
+postgres:backup-deauth <name>     Removes backup authentication for the postgres service postgres:backup-schedule <name> <schedule> <bucket> Schedules a backup of the postgres service postgres:backup-schedule-cat <name> Show the backup schedule for the service postgres:backup-set-encryption <name> <encryption_password> Sets up passphrase-based encryption for future backups postgres:backup-unschedule <name> Unschedules the backup of the postgres service postgres:backup-unset-encryption <name> Removes backup encryption for future backups of the postgres service postgres:clone <name> <new-name>  Create container <new-name> then copy data from <name> into <new-name>